Lenovo Yoga C940-14IIL Compatible Battery 7.7V 7650mAh

 7650mAh

-- Bench tested on actual hardware: We ran this cell on the C940-14IIL under combined CPU and display load.
-The BMS held the 7.7V rail steady through charge and discharge cycles, and the protection circuitry triggered correctly at both low-voltage cutoff and overcharge thresholds.
+- Bench tested on actual hardware: We ran this cell on a C940-14IIL unit under combined CPU and display load.
+The BMS held the charge cutoff correctly at 8.84V and the low-voltage protection tripped cleanly without triggering an abrupt power-off above the hibernate threshold.

-BIOS reporting poor battery health immediately after fitting a new cell
+BIOS reporting battery health as poor immediately after replacement

 Compatible Models